IBM/ACE-RISCV/verification/readme.md

 The generated Coq code is placed in the [`verification/generated_code/ace`](/verification/generated_code/ace) folder.
 It is split into two subfolders, [`generated`](/verification/generated_code/ace/generated) and [`proofs`](/verification/generated_code/ace/proofs).
 The [`generated`](/verification/generated_code/ace/generated) subfolder contains the automatically generated model of the Rust code, the translated specifications, and proof templates.
-It is re-generated on every run of `make verify` and thus should not be modified.
+It is re-generated on every run of `make verify` and thus should not be modified manually.
 The [`proofs`](/verification/generated_code/ace/proofs) subfolder contains the proofs for the individual functions.
 These files may be modified, as they are not touched by RefinedRust after their initial creation, and may contain partially manual proofs.